Privacy Policy

 Disclosure of personal information

 The information you disclose will remain confidential and will not be shared with any other parties, unless you otherwise request/permit (e.g. you request a written report for work/study or you wish to involve a loved one).
-However, your Psychologist may be required to breach confidentiality and disclose your information in the following unlikely situations:
+However, your psychologist may be required to breach confidentiality and disclose your information in the following unlikely situations:

-1. If failure to disclose the information would, in the reasonable belief of your Psychologist, place you or another person at serious risk to life, health or safety; or
+1. If failure to disclose the information would, in the reasonable belief of your psychologist, place you or another person at serious risk to life, health or safety; or

 2. Information is subpoenaed by a court of law; or

-3. Your Psychologist suspects that a child is at risk of neglect, abuse or harm (i.e. mandatory reporting), or
+3. Your psychologist suspects that a child is at risk of neglect, abuse or harm (i.e. mandatory reporting), or

-4. An authorised member of the Department of Human Services believes on reasonable grounds that your Psychologist has information that is relevant to the protection or development of a child in respect of whom a protection order is in force.
+4. An authorised member of the Department of Human Services believes on reasonable grounds that your psychologist has information that is relevant to the protection or development of a child in respect of whom a protection order is in force.

-There also may be times where as part of the assessment and therapy process, it may be helpful for your Psychologist to liaise with other people that are relevant to your therapy goals (e.g. your GP, specialist, etc.).
-Please note that if you intend to claim rebates from Medicare or another organisation (such as NDIS) then your Psychologist must provide summary reports and be open to professional discussion regarding assessment and treatment progress.
+There also may be times where as part of the assessment and therapy process, it may be helpful for your psychologist to liaise with other people that are relevant to your therapy goals (e.g. your GP, specialist, etc.).
+Please note that if you intend to claim rebates from Medicare or another organisation (such as NDIS) then your psychologist must provide summary reports and be open to professional discussion regarding assessment and treatment progress.

 The clinic also receives phone calls from parents of school-aged clients, where by law we are required to confirm with the parent the attendance at the practice of a client who is under the age of 18 years.
 Please notify your therapist if you are not comfortable with this agreement, or if there is an issue with a parent/guardian knowing about your attendance.